farisiskndr02/farisiskndr02/README.md

 ---

-## 🔧 What I Do
-- **IT Support**: Resolving technical issues and ensuring systems run smoothly for users at land Office.
-- **Programming**: Developing applications and improving operational efficiency with skills in PHP, JavaScript, and MySQL.

----

 ## 🌱 What I’m Currently Learning
 - Diving deeper into **AWS certifications** to explore cloud-based solutions.
 - Experimenting with **Flutter** for app development, currently working on a **Parental Control App** project.